pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     **This mode does not require padding.**

-    :param bytes nonce: Should be unique, a :term:`nonce`.
+    :param nonce: Should be unique, a :term:`nonce`.
 It is critical to never reuse a ``nonce`` with a given key.
 Any reuse of a nonce with the same key compromises the security of every message encrypted with that key.
 Must be the same number of bytes as the ``block_size`` of the cipher with a given key.
 The nonce does not need to be kept secret and may be included with the ciphertext.
+    :type nonce: :term:`bytes-like`

 .. class:: OFB(initialization_vector)